konmik/konmik.github.io/content/posts/how_to_live_better_without_di.md

 Output:

 ```
+konmik@m16 nodi % ./gradlew test
 BUILD SUCCESSFUL in 0s
 ```

-This was a little joke about gradle.
+This was just a little joke about gradle.

 I will just type here the string that I see in my IDE because configuring gradle test output is too hard.